Three Sample Examplepar(mfrow=c(1,3))for(i in1:3){ x <-runif(100) m <-mean(x)hist(x,breaks=seq(0,1,by=.1), #for comparabilitymain=NA, border=NA)abline(v=m, col=2, lwd=2)title(paste0('mean= ', round(m,2)), font.main=1)}

 Compute the upper and lower quantiles of the sampling distribution.

-Sample Mean.
+For example, consider the sample mean.
 We simulate the sampling distribution of the sample mean and construct a 90% confidence interval by taking the 5th and 95th percentiles of the simulated means.
 This gives an empirical estimate of the interval within which the true mean is expected to lie with 90% confidence, assuming repeated sampling.

 Code